BugSplat-Git/bugsplat-java/README.md

 ## ✅ Verification

-Once you've generated an error, navigate to the BugSplat [Dashboard](https://app.bugsplat.com/v2/dashboard) and ensure you have to correct database selected in the dropdown menu.
-You should see a new error report under the **Recent Crashes** section:
+Once you've generated an exception, navigate to the BugSplat [Dashboard](https://app.bugsplat.com/v2/dashboard) and ensure you have to correct database selected in the dropdown menu.
+You should see a new report under the **Recent Crashes** section:

 <img width="1728" alt="BugSplat Dashboard Page" src="https://user-images.githubusercontent.com/2646053/234051911-2bed816e-ffff-424e-8dcd-d81f678cfbfa.png">

-Click the link in the **ID** column to see details about the error:
+Click the link in the **ID** column to see details about the report:

 <img width="1727" alt="BugSplat Crash Page" src="https://user-images.githubusercontent.com/2646053/234052953-465c53f2-e4c2-4190-8d5b-d6d6ec556e97.png">

 That’s it!
-Your application is now configured to post error reports to BugSplat.
+Your application is now configured to post reports to BugSplat.

 ## 👷 Support